aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 It’s not that I’m unable to learn new information, and not that I’m unable to access information I’ve previously learned.

 I can learn.
 Just not through memorization.

-It’s almost as though I’m just missing certain kinds of indices that other people have.
-If our memories are data structures, then most people’s seem to be extremely sophisticated structures allowing for random access and multiple indices on the same data.

-Whereas my memory seems to be similar to a simplistic tree; the only way to get to a given node seems to be to walk the tree.

-The end-result is that I don’t know how to memorize anything intentionally.
+In fact, I have no idea how to even begin to try to memorize anything.

 I see memorization as a kind of brute-force technique that is just incompatible with my wetware.
 Instead, the only way for me to retain anything usefully is to **really** learn it.
 To learn it as a system, as a network of connected information, a web, etc. To **understand** it.

 The thing is, though: to truly understand something takes time — often a lot of time.